Science: Mixed-age Year 3/4

 Y3/4 (B): Living things: Classification and changing habitats

-Identifying different ways to group living things, children make classification keys to explore which grouping methods are most effective.
-Pupils study ways habitats change over time and understand that humans can have both positive and negative effects on their surroundings.
+Exploring ways to group living things, the children create classification keys, study how habitats change over time and understand the positive and negative effects humans have on their surroundings.
 To be published by mid-February 2025.

 Y3/4 (B): Plants: Plant reproduction

-Explaining how plants reproduce in the context of the life cycle of a flowering plant, gathering data on plant growth and investigating the structure and function of the parts of a flowering plant.
+Explaining how plants reproduce within the life cycle of a flowering plant, the children gather data on plant growth and investigate the structure and function of its parts.
 To be published by mid-April 2025.

 Y3/4 (B): Making connections

-Bringing together pupils’ learning from multiple Science units, helping them to make connections between the key concepts and skills.
-To be by the end of May 2025.
+Bringing together learning from multiple Science units, the children make connections between key concepts and skills.
+To be published by the end of May 2025.

 For copyright reasons, you may not screenshot this page.